A People's Theatre in a Park

 Guests at a public forum on the Former National Theatre.

 As part of a series of heritage conservation works, Vouse initiated the first digital reconstruction project together with the National University of Singapore (NUS).
 This virtual reconstruction of a demolished national building prompted an introspective reflection on our collective memories of this beloved people's theatre as well as our current practices of heritage conservation.

 The project ultimately culminated in an event: A People's Theatre in the Park; a seminar and public forum, held at the National Library of Singapore on 13 Aug 2016.
-Visitors could view an accurately finished and detailed virtual reconstruction of this demolished national cultural landmark of 1960s to 1980s Singapore, and hear a range of recollections on the cultural activities once hosted there, as well as listen to the architect revisit the ideas and considerations behind its design.
+In collaboration with Singapura Stories, the forum allowed visitors to view an accurately finished and detailed virtual reconstruction of this demolished national cultural landmark of 1960s to 1980s Singapore, and hear a range of recollections on the cultural activities once hosted there, as well as listen to the architect revisit the ideas and considerations behind its design.

 A demonstration of the VR experience of the Former National Theatre.

 Talking about the theatre, with Mr Alfred Wong, the architect.